ethanonweller/Java/README.md

 `days_month.java` takes a month and year from user input and displays amt. of days that year

 `check_repeats.java` takes an unknown amount of integers and reports how many times each number repeats

+`coord_plane.java` takes an (x,y) coordinate and determines which quadrant it falls in